insin/nwb/README.md

 * [React Components](/docs/ReactComponents.md)
 * [Web Modules](/docs/WebModules.md)

-All module templates are also configured:
+All module templates are also configured to:

-* To run their tests on [Travis CI](https://travis-ci.org/)
-  * with code coverage results posted to [codecov.io](https://codecov.io/)
+* Run their tests on [Travis CI](https://travis-ci.org/) with code coverage results posted to [codecov.io](https://codecov.io/)
-* To be published to npm with only the required files.
+* Publish only source and ES5/UMD builds to npm.

 ### Configuration

-nwb uses an `nwb.config.js` file in the project root and some standard fields from `package.json` for configuration:
+nwb depends on having an `nwb.config.js` file in the project root and uses some standard fields from `package.json` for configuration.
+Details of configuring it:

 * [Configuration](/docs/Configuration.md)